pzingg/integrity_proofs/integrity/README.md

 ## Dependencies

-See the README files in the `crypto_utils` and `did_server` folders in the parent project for more information on these libraries and applications.
+See the README files in the `crypto_utils` folder in the parent project for more information on this library.
 The application also depends on the [jcs](https://github.com/pzingg/jcs) library, not yet published on HexDocs.

-## Optional DID server

-The `did_server` web server and database application is not automatically started, unless the environment variable "START_DID_SERVER" is set.

 ## Status and roadmap